Earth-Moon-Earth Communications

 PSTrotator is a great low cost software program packed with functionality for rig control and rotator control for satellites and of course the moon.
 Nowadays I use it for moon rotator tracking only.
 In simple terms it does the maths to calculate rotor azimuth and elevation pointing direction based on its knowledge of where your antenna is and where the moon is, and updates in near real time.
 The azimuth and elevation pointing direction is sent to the MD-02 rotator controller which points the antenna.
 In theory it is possible to obtain an accuracy of 0.1~0.2 degree accuracy from my setup, but this does require some calibration.
 My antenna has a half-power beamwidth of +/- 5 degrees, so I am aiming for an accuracy of +/- 1 degrees.

-EME: Software - WSJT-x
+EME: Software - WSJT-X

 Go to Top

-This is how I configure WSJTx to work with the ic-9700 for EME.
+This is how I configure WSJT-X to work with the IC-9700 for EME.
 The baud rate and RS232 config needs to match the radio setting and also the properties of the COM port under Device Manager.
 These screenshots should get you up and running and on the air.
 We can check the setup by pressing the Test CAT button and the Test PTT button.

 WSJTx WSJTx